PersonalProfessional Manifesto

 Why take you along this very personal story?
 Well, I definitely think it’s risky being so honest, as it’s very easy for people to be critical of such experiences as my own.

 This story encapsulates my desire to be involved in education research.
 I do believe that the education system is in need of serious reform, and personally, I hope to play a part in this.
-I want to help the next generation of students to experience the joy of learning that I had in Year 7.
-This is easier said then done – we very much exist in an education system which prioritises good grades rather than personal development and a genuine desire to expand knowledge.
-For example, I think it would be quite a common thing for students to opt to do an easier course (for example at university) for a better grade, than challenging themselves and probably getting a worse grade.
+I want to help the next generation of students experience the joy of learning that I had in Year 7.
+This is easier said than done – we very much exist in an education system which prioritises good grades rather than personal development and a genuine desire to expand knowledge.
+For example, I think it would be quite a common thing for students to opt to do an easier course (for example, at university) for a better grade, than challenging themselves and probably getting a worse grade.

 Moving Forward